viascientiae/viascientiae/README.md

 # About me
 - 👋 Hi, I’m @viascientiae
 - 👀 I’m interested in Web Development
-- 🌱 I’m currently learning Full-stack Web Development through The Odin Project (https://www.theodinproject.com/)
+- 🌱 I’m currently learning Full-stack Web Development through Scrimba (https://www.scrimba.com/), freeCodeCamp (https://www.freecodecamp.org/) and The Odin Project (https://www.theodinproject.com/)
 - 💞️ I’m looking to collaborate on doing some projects together
 - 📫 How to reach me: You can reach me on X: https://x.com/viascientiae